muthanvinoth/Cleaning-Data/README.md

 1. README.md is the file you are reading now and describes the contents of the repo.

-2. run_analysis.R has all the codes required to complete the assignment*.
+2. run_analysis.R has all the codes required to complete the assignment.

 3. CodeBook.md describes the tidy dataset at the end of the assignment.